-The context for financial sustainability in the FE sector
+Financial sustainability in the sector

-As we noted within our Annual Audit Report, during 2020, the Scottish Funding Council released three reports considering the future of colleges and universities.
-In October 2020 the Scottish Funding Council (SFC) published their review of coherent provision and sustainability which considered how best the SFC can fulfil its mission of securing coherent provision by post-16 education bodies, and the undertaking of research in these changing times.
-The review covered future provision, delivery, outcomes and targets, funding models and support for research activity across the college and university sector in Scotland.
+In June 2021, the Scottish Funding Council (SFC) released their latest report as part of a three phase review considering the future coherence and financial sustainability of colleges and universities.
+This was subsequently updated in a further report in March 2022.
+The review considers how best the SFC can fulfil its mission of securing coherent provision by post-16 education bodies, and the undertaking of research.
+The review covered future provision, delivery, outcomes and targets, funding models, and support for research activity across the college and university sector in Scotland.